Pre-Columbian period in Venezuela

-It is not known how many people lived in Venezuela before the Spanish Conquest; it may have been around a million people, and in addition to today's peoples included groups such as the Arawaks, Caribs, and Timoto-cuicas.
+It is not known how many people lived in Venezuela before the Spanish Conquest; it may have been around a million people, and in addition to today's peoples included groups such as the Lokono, Kalina, and Timoto-cuicas.
 The number was much reduced after the Conquest, mainly through the spread of new diseases from Europe.
 There were two main north–south axes of pre-Columbian population, producing maize in the west and manioc in the east.
 Large parts of the Llanos plains were cultivated through a combination of slash and burn and permanent settled agriculture.
-The indigenous peoples of Venezuela had already encountered crude oils and asphalts that seeped up through the ground to the surface.
+The Indigenous peoples of Venezuela had already encountered crude oils and asphalts that seeped up through the ground to the surface.
 Known to the locals as mene, the thick, black liquid was primarily used for medicinal purposes, as an illumination source, and for the caulking of canoes.

-In the 16th century when Spanish colonization began in Venezuelan territory, the population of several indigenous peoples such as the Mariches (descendants of the Caribes) declined.
+In the 16th century when Spanish colonization began in Venezuelan territory, the population of several Indigenous peoples such as the Mariches (descendants of the Caribes) declined.
 Native caciques (leaders) such as Guaicaipuro (c.
 1530–1568) and Tamanaco (died 1573) attempted to resist Spanish incursions, but the newcomers ultimately subdued them.
 The founder of Caracas, Diego de Losada, ultimately put Tamanaco to death.